Dacast releases new public beta version of Auto-Archiving feature

 Here at Dacast, we’re always working to make improvements to our service in order to better serve our users.
 Last week, we launched the beta version of one such new feature: the ability to auto-archive live streams.

 When enabled, this means that your live streaming events will be automatically recorded and saved to your Dacast account as video-on-demand files.
 It’s easy, convenient, and automated.
-If the automatic system takes few minutes, you also have the possibility to manually start the regarding directly from your Dacast account.
+If the automatic system takes a few minutes, you also have the possibility to manually start the regarding directly from your Dacast account.

 For broadcasters, this has some big advantages.
 For example, live streams can be made available for viewing right after the stream has finished.
 This can extend the length of your broadcast and maximize total viewer engagement.
 It can also create additional revenue if you choose to monetize your videos.
 Re-watching content is a great way to keep your live events rolling after the fact.